tytydraco/yessleep/out/I_think_I_finally_found_my_friends_killer.md

 Honestly, I'm a little overwhelmed tonight.

-I'm going to go get the USB memory cards from my dash cameras in the morning.
+I'm going pull the flash drive from my cameras in the morning.
 I'm not ready to look at what's on them yet.
 I know once I do... there's no going back.